-A Violent Movie Satirizing America's Culture War Gets Cancelled by America's Culture War
+A Violent Movie Satirizing America's Culture War Gets Canceled by America's Culture War

 After outraged responses from Fox and Trump, Universal yanks The Hunt from its schedule.

-At the intersection of post-shooting panic and our hyperpartisan culture wars, the film The Hunt was struck by a semi-truck of stupid outrage and cancelled.
+At the intersection of post-shooting panic and our hyperpartisan culture wars, the film The Hunt was struck by a semi-truck of stupid outrage and canceled.

 The Hunt, an R-rated violent satire of the very attitudes that ended up destroying it, is based on the well-worn horror trope of people hunting other people for sport.
 The twist for The Hunt is that the hunters are rich urban elites (read: liberals) hunting average Joes with accents from flyover territory (read: conservatives).
 The movie comes from Blumhouse Productions, the same folks behind the Purge series and Get Out, which also involve the privileged violently taking advantage and killing the less privileged.

 In movies like this, the audience is expected to identify with and cheer for the people being hunted.
 The elite liberals are the bad guys of the movie.
 They are hunting down and murdering conservatives because of their opinions.

 Yet somehow, thanks to Fox coverage and some subsequent tweets from President Donald Trump, the movie's concept was twisted into an idea that Hollywood wanted us to be rooting for murderous elites.
 The Daily Beast notes that The Hunt has been the subject of at least 21 segments on Fox News and Fox Business Network (including reruns), and that these reports have generally assumed that the movie is a celebration of murdering conservatives: